DEploid-dev/DEploid/docs/output.rst

 ***********************

 .. todo::
-    Include r scripts and plots for data exploration
+    Include r scripts calling for interpreting the data